With each passing day my faith in God and Christianity is drifting apart and am inching closer to atheism. How do I restore my faith?

 Ten Thousand Villages sells jewelry, scarves and bags, kitchen and dinning, wall decor, home accents, baskets and holiday gifts.
 Click here to visit their store.

 I hope you will take time to check out the amazing resources offered by these companies.
-If you would like to add to our list of fair trade Christmas gift ideas, include a link and description in the comments box.
+If you would like to add to our list of fair trade gift ideas, include a link and description in the comments box.

 Trunk or Treat Ideas for 2016